letmebefree/zonetradingmanual/auto-trading-parameters.md

 The purpose of this parameter is to ensure that there is sufficient profit margin available relative to the risk associated with the trade.

-**Reduce target by percentage**

-This parameter is used to reduce the profit target by a set percentage in order to increase the probability that the target will be hit.
-This is to avoid trying to close an order at the time where there is significant competition with other traders.

 **Target buffer in pips**

 As an alternative to the previous parameter, this can be used to reduce the calculated profit target by a set number of pips, instead of a percentage of the total profit target.

-**Update target on new opposing zone**

-If this parameter is set to true and the initial target is based on an opposing zone, the EA will recalculate the target for a trade if a new opposing zone forms on the same time frame was used to generate the initial target.
-It is considered that the new zone is new supply or demand that could reduce the initial target.
-The new target will be calculated at the new zone entry, but modified by the Target Buffer or Reduce target by percentage

 **Entry Buffer in pips**